dalesgit/logseq-sd/pages/SD-training-Feb 20.md

 		- SH not always the word "part" but expressed maybe in "**should** ..."
 		- e.g. Jim ... rather than advise re. how to get more prayer time, ask about the **part** that stays too busy
 	- Bypassing moment: texting her siblings yesterday about the medical advice.
 Immediately bypassed her pain in their response.
 Saying **nice** ... what they're supposed to say, hope will get you a long way. (toxic positivity)
-	- "P" words as well as "C" words
+	- "P" words as well as "C" words .. playfulness can show up as bypassing.